2021_BRITA_woman_drinking_water2560x1160

 How Much Water Should You Drink a Day?

-Generally speaking, the NHS advises you to drink 6-8 glasses of fluids a day.
+The NHS advises drinking 6-8 glasses of fluids a day.
 If you think this could be unachievable with water, turn to other liquids.
-Milk and sugar free drinks, such as tea and coffee, can all contribute towards this.
+Milk and sugar-free drinks, such as tea and coffee, can all contribute towards this.

-However, whether you’re sufficiently hydrated could also depend on a number of factors, including your age, your level of exercise and your environment.
-Generally speaking, the older you are, the more water you’ll need.
-The more you exercise, the more you should drink to replace sweat.
-This also applies to hotter climates, someone living on the equator is likely to need more water than someone in the Arctic.
+However, the volume you need to stay sufficiently hydrated also depends on several factors, including your age, your level of exercise and your environment.
+For example, the older you are, the more water you’ll need and the more you exercise, the more you should drink to replace sweat.
+For additional tips on staying hydrated during physical activity, check out our guide on drinking water during exercise.
+This also applies to hotter climates; someone living on the equator is likely to need more water than someone in the Arctic.
 So be sure to tailor your water consumption to your needs.

 tired man 880x880